ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-2-2.md

-Chapter 2: Building a Foundation for Empowerment: Creating a Culture of Open Communication and Collaboration
+Creating a Culture of Open Communication and Collaboration
 ============================================================================================================

 In this chapter, we will explore the importance of building a foundation for empowerment by creating a culture of open communication and collaboration.
 We will discuss the benefits of such a culture, as well as strategies for establishing it in your workplace.